mishapadidar/alpha_particle_opt/lab_notebook.md

 ### TODO:
 - examine optimization results to determine if we should
+  - use grid vs random points # look at grid vs random
+  - use global optimization or run with more particles # look at plot of fX over time
+  - try other methods to avoid sim failures # check nelder mead vs pdfo
+  - increase dimensionality # look at best performance for higher dim
   - increase to major radius 10
-  - run with more particles
-  - increase dimensionality
   - use a different starting point
-  - use global optimization
-  - use grid vs random points
-- optimize again
 - correct sampling probability with jacobian.
   - correct this is in the grid objective too
   - simsopt BoozerMagneticField class or BoozerRadialInterpolant have methods